Your cart is currently empty!

 Best Practice To Apply the SIOP Model (Lesson Planning)

-Creating effective SIOP Model lesson plans requires knowledge of the eight features of this teaching methodology and a focus on culturally responsive instruction.
+To create impactful lessons, it’s essential to grasp the eight foundational features of this dynamic teaching methodology and center your approach on culturally responsive instruction.

 Constructing SIOP model lesson plans requires knowledge and expertise, including understanding current ELL teaching strategies.

 I have a wealth of experience in teaching, gained from my Master of Education, Master of Arts, and TEFL Certificate.

 For the past two decades, I have implemented the SIOP model successfully in my ELL classes at the high school level and in adult education programs.

 The SIOP (Sheltered Instruction Observation Protocol) Model (CREDE, 1996) is an empirically-tested, research-based model of instruction.

 It’s used as a framework for planning and delivering instruction in core subject areas for second language learners.

 Students who need to strengthen their academic language and literacy skills also gain value from SIOP Model lessons.